-Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi’s Desk As Mob Storms Capitol
+Trump Supporter Richard Barnett Identified As Man Sitting At Nancy Pelosi's Desk As Mob Storms Capitol

 He also went on to say that he believed there was illegal voting that took place.

-“I wrote her a nasty note, put my feet up on her desk and scratched my balls,” he said.
+"I wrote her a nasty note, put my feet up on her desk and scratched my balls," he said, as quoted in a tweet from Matthew Rosenberg of The New York Times.

 As MSNBC reported on Twitter, Pelosi did not appear deterred by the attack on the Capitol, vowing that Congress would meet later on Wednesday night to complete the certification of the election results.